Published 4 Sep 2024

 Within only two months of signing up, CVB had something to show for the investment.
 Employees were impressed by the platform’s ease of use, its agility and flexibility, and the way documents could be inserted into CVB templates.
 Those employees that worked on-site (often without signal) appreciated offline capabilities within the mobile app.

-Most importantly, employees using the FlowForma tool said they felt empowered by process automation
+Most importantly, employees using the FlowForma tool said they felt empowered by process automation.

 CVB Quote for blog